trouve-antoine/react-redux-socket/README.md

 myIoActionHandler.broadcast(action) /* send to all connected clients */
 myIoActionHandler.localDispatch(action) /* server-side handling */
+myIoActionHandler.localOutDispatch(action) /* executes the out handler chain, without sending the action to the client at the end */
 ```

 In the case of a localDispatch, all the handlers are called the same as with a normal action coming from the client.